nishant-chaturvedi/junkyard/README.md

-## A demo application on Ethereum blockchain
+## A demo decentralized application on Ethereum blockchain

 ### How to run the demo